 This is why potassium iodide became so popular right after the Fukushima disaster in Japan.
 See details about potassium iodide for this purpose at the U.S. Centers for Disease Control and Prevention.

-Standard supplement dosages are just fine.
+The point is, standard supplement dosages of 12.5 to 50 mg are just fine.

 All the best in natural health,